 Nymphs — female spirits representing the powers of nature and commonly depicted as innocent — are trying to drag him playfully into the water which he, we realize by his opposition, does not want to enter.
 One of his hooves has already dipped past the edge.

-In this marshland composition, classicist geometries have arranged a central group of strongly parallel figures: the nymph to the left is pushing the satyr with one hand and is therefore inclining backward and to the left — just like the satyr himself.
+In this marshland composition, classicist geometries have arranged a central group of strongly parallel figures: the nymph to the left is pushing the satyr with one hand and is therefore inclining backwards and to the left — just like the satyr himself.

 Two nymphs on the right pulling the satyr establish the opposite, rightward lines instead.
-The single nymph who is holding a clump of the satyr’s hair, who is not pulling any particular way but merely preventing the satyr from fleeing, and who appears to be signaling to the other nymphs to come help, does not represent either a leftward or a rightward power line but one which is only diagonal and therefore neutral to the squabble of that central group of four.
+The single nymph who is holding a clump of the satyr’s hair, who is not pulling any particular way but merely preventing the satyr from fleeing, and who appears to be signalling to the other nymphs to come help, does not represent either a leftward or a rightward power line but one which is only diagonal and therefore neutral to the squabble of that central group of four.

 Three more nymphs are sitting in the background to the right and observing.
 Their lack of desire to join in with the fray reinforces the impression, already recommended by the laughter of the nymphs involved, that this is an act of jolly mischief rather than true aggression.